pkic/pkimm/categories/interoperability/_index.md

 The following evidence should be available for the assessment of the requirement:
 - Documented and approved interoperability strategy
-- Interoperability strategy is integrated in organization
+- Interoperability strategy is integrated in the organization
-- Interview with the responsible person to verify understanding of the interoperability strategy
+- Interview with the responsible person(s) to verify understanding of the interoperability strategy
-- Tender documentation for PKI components to verify the requirements for interoperability
+- Review documentation for PKI components to verify the requirements for interoperability

 #### References